MorrellLAB/Barley_Mutated/02_analysis/bad_mutations/README.md

 ```

 Then do a search for the transcript `HORVU.MOREX.r2.1HG0024570.1` within Vim and delete that line so that GNU parallel will know to re-run that transcript when we resubmit the align script.
 We'll repeat this process for the transcripts that did not run to completion.

+For this case, we identified 11 transcripts that we want to try re-running with a higher e-value threshold.
+This process is a bit customized, so contact Chaochih for how she did this if it applies to your dataset.

 Check to see if there are any transcripts that didn't work, if so make a note of the ones that didn't work and proceed to the predict step.
 It is known that some transcripts just don't work.